jinShine/Algorithm_in_Swift/README.md

 # Algorithm_in_Swift
-Solve the Backjun algorithm problem using swift
+Solve the Baekjoon algorithm problem using swift